Davjot/Movie-Recommendation-System/README.md

 <img width="458" alt="Screenshot 2022-09-04 at 3 21 23 PM" src="https://user-images.githubusercontent.com/71970250/188307731-2817fad0-330e-4774-929f-969ea485a42c.png">

+In this recommender system the content of the movie (overview, cast, crew, keyword, tagline etc) is used to find its similarity with other movies.
+Then the movies that are most likely to be similar are recommended.

 --> <b> <i> DATASET : </i> </b>

 This dataset is taken from https://www.kaggle.com/code/ibtesama/getting-started-with-a-movie-recommendation-system/data